vincelwt/GiftBot/language/conversations/conversation3.md

 < Hi :) I'll help you find a gift for someone you love.
 * welcome

+Hey, how are you?
+* howareyou

+< I'm doing just fine up here, thanks for asking 👍
+* reply/howareyou

 < Is the gift for a boy or for a girl? 👫
 * prompt/genre